-We’re planning to welcome students to campus this fall, and are taking steps to create a safer and healthier learning environment.
+We’re taking steps to create a safer and healthier learning environment.
 Our phased progress toward on-campus classes and on-site activities prioritizes the health of the campus community.
 Flexibility is built into our planning, so that we can adapt quickly to provide any level of campus operation, should public health conditions change.

 See Schedule of Classes for formats.

 New technology in all classrooms allows virtual participation for every class offered, especially for students who seek remote learning.

 With an average 18 students per class, you can see why students say faculty make all the difference.
 And while face-to-face instruction is what we love, whether your class meets in-person, or via hybrid or remote instruction, you’ll experience the same commitment from your professors.
 That’s their promise.

 These are challenging times, but a stalled academic journey can mean a life interrupted.
 Up to 96% of OSU-Cascades graduates are employed or in graduate school or military service within 6 months of graduation.
 We’ll help you stay focused on your goals, with academic advising and career resources, and help you land internships and that first job, or change careers.

 Making new friends is a big part of college life.
 Our Student Life team offers a slate of activities where you’ll meet fellow Bend Beavs, share hobbies and find adventure, all while staying safer.
 Learn more